GHOUL, Netflix TV Show

 The future does look a more fucked up than we might care to admit.
 An interpretation of it is in the very TV series.
 It is a 3 episode show which takes the protagonist to realise that the system she so very much believes in isn’t actually doing any good job.
-She doesn’t even take into account her father, when her own father complains about the system how is has gone to tatters and how the basic human rights are no longer in play.
+She doesn’t even take into account her father when her own father complains about the system how it has gone to tatters and how the basic human rights are no longer in play.
 The government sort of controls everything and the ones’ opposing are anti-government ho much ever one might love their country.
-And for the people who are anti they set up rehabilitation centres to cleanse them off their anti nature and make them complicit.
+And for the people who are anti, they set up rehabilitation centres to cleanse them of their anti-nature and make them complicit.

 A couple months later when the most acclaimed terrorist gets caught so easily, she comes to limelight when she was called upon to interrogate the terrorist.
 She had no idea why that was done but she was told that since she was the topper in her class and was excelling at this interrogation stuff she needed some field exposure and why not start with the most dangerous terrorist.

 Meanwhile, the dad is being interrogated because he was deemed a terrorist for having anti-government thoughts.
 Well, the interrogation concludes that the dad was not a terrorist and was completely clean.
 But then again he was ordered to be killed.
 Because who cares, really!?
 The dad was already pissed off with the system that he calls upon an ancient ghost to take “revenge” by opening her daughter’s eyes to the actual truth of what the system that she so believes in is actually doing.